flintlib/arb/doc/source/acb_dirichlet.rst

 .. function:: void acb_dirichlet_zeta_jet_rs(acb_t res, const acb_t s, slong len, slong prec)

-    Computes the first *len* terms of the Taylor series of the Riemann zeta function at *s* using the Riemann siegel formula.
+    Computes the first *len* terms of the Taylor series of the Riemann zeta function at *s* using the Riemann Siegel formula.
 This function currently only supports *len* = 1 or *len* = 2.
 A finite difference is used to compute the first derivative.